Rakesh-0786/LMS/README.md

 3. Set up the frontend:
    - Navigate to the client folder: `cd client`
    - Install dependencies: `npm install`
-   - Set up environment variables: Create a `.env` file based on `.env.example.js` file.
    - Start the client development server: `npm run dev`

 4. Access the application:
-   - Open your browser and visit: `http://localhost:5173`
+   - Open your browser and visit: `http://localhost:5173/`

 ---